MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/get-started-azureps.md

 ## Deleting resources

 To clean up your Azure account, you want to remove the resources we created in this example.
-You can remove each resource, individually with the associated `Remove-AzureRm*` cmdlet.

-You can use the `Remove-AzureRm*` cmdlet to delete the resources you no longer need.
+You can use the `Remove-AzureRm*` cmdlets to delete the resources you no longer need.
 To remove the Windows VM we created, using the following command:

 ```powershell